 I live in a small end of terrace house with really wonderful neighbours.
-I a have son named Alister.
+I have a son named Alister.

 I trained in radiography at Hammersmith Hospital where I was offered my first job on completion, in 1983.
 After 2 years, I was promoted to a senior II radiographer at King’s College hospital.
 Following this I was again promoted at The Middlesex Hospital, now part of UCLH.
 I was then internally promoted as a Superintendent radiographer in charge of Uroradiology.
 I then in 2003, moved to Ealing Hospital as a Deputy Imaging Manager, so that I could be nearer to home and to be closer to Alister.
 In 2009, I was promoted to Imaging Services Manager and a budget holder for the department.
 I was in charge of 60 staff in the department.
 Whilst in post, in 2009, I discovered irregularities with attendances of 2 consultants, Miranda Harvie and Peter Schnatterbeck on regular basis, consultants claiming of overtimes not worked, consultants being paid for sessions whilst they were moonlighting, a consultant being paid for 6.5 days per week, whilst in department for half that time.
 Radiology department was always overspent.
 As I was the budget holder, it would have been fraudulent of me to sign off wrong attendances and time sheets.
 I subsequently raised my concerns to line managers within the Trust.
 As problems persisted, this was escalated to top managers within the Trust which included John Coleman – Director of Operations, Paul Stanton – Director of HR, David Pratt – Director of Finance, William (Bill) Lynn – Medical Director, Julie Lowe – Chief Executive.
 Coleman, Pratt and Lowe have left Ealing Trust and working at other hospitals.
+Incidentally, Julie Lowe has continued to work at other sites with detrimental consequences

 In addition, I discovered, that Mike McWha, the PACS/RIS manager had failed to upload approximately 100 patient’s data over 6 month period, so compromising their treatment and possible prognosis.